widelang/draft/README.md

 }
 ```

-And now you can import each Entity isolated as you already now, or grouped, or named:
+And now you can import each Entity isolated as you already know, or grouped, or named:

 ```lua
 -- ./main.wide file